top of page

 Basic maintenance activities require non sparking spanners, combination wrenches, adjustable wrenches, hammers, and screwdrivers.
 These tools are used for equipment installation, pipeline servicing, valve maintenance, and machinery adjustments.
 Selecting the correct tool size and type is essential to ensure safe operation, proper torque application, and effective ignition risk control.

-A non sparking bung wrench is designed to safely operate drum plugs and bungs without generating sparks.
+Non sparking bung wrenches is designed to safely operate drum plugs and bungs without generating sparks.
 These tools are essential for material transfer, sampling, storage, and waste handling operations.
-For detailed guidance, refer to our Non Sparking Bung Wrench Selection Guide for Chemical Drums and Barrels.

-Many pharmaceutical and specialty chemical companies use hydrogen, nitrogen, and other compressed gases.
+Many pharmaceutical and specialty chemical companies use hydrogen, methane and other compressed gases.
 Hydrogen has extremely low ignition energy and presents high explosion risk.

 Non sparking gas cylinder keys and valve tools are mandatory for safe cylinder operation.
 Copper titanium tools are especially preferred due to their high strength and near non-magnetic properties.